 Penguin Books has acquired the French bestseller The Truth About the Harry Quebert Affair for an advance the imprint claims is the highest it has ever paid.
-Penguin declined to provide a specific figure for the advance, but the imprint touted the deal in a press release as its "biggest" acquisition to date.
+Penguin declined to provide a specific figure for the advance, but touted the deal in a press release as its "biggest" acquisition to date.
 The novel, by author Joel Dicker is, as Penguin described, "a fast-paced, tightly plotted, cinematic literary thriller, and an ingenious book within a book."
 Penguin's trade paperback original is set for May 27, 2014.

 The novel follows two stories: that of a 15-year-old New Hampshire girl who disappears and, 30 years later, of a young American writer struggling to write his next book while working to clear his mentor's name.